 STAGE 3: What can we do about it?

-Tonkin + Taylor formed part of the technical advisory group (TAG) that worked, in conjunction with the community panels, to develop options for coastal defence and hazard mitigation.
+Tonkin + Taylor formed part of the Technical Advisory Group (TAG) that worked, in conjunction with the community panels, to develop options for coastal defence and hazard mitigation.
 Initially all options were on the table, but these were narrowed down based on the practicality of implementation and effectiveness of each response.
 This included an ‘ask an expert’ panel discussion, where community members could pose questions directly to TAG members, gain clarification on technical points and query the rationale for removing options.

 It was recognised that employing a single hazard mitigation option over a 100-year timeframe, acknowledging the inherent uncertainty in factors such as sea level rise, is rarely the most efficient approach.
 This can lead to the over-design of defence options based on scenarios that may never eventuate, or may occur more slowly, and a loss of amenity and environmental benefits.
 Consequently an adaptive pathway approach was used to develop a series of responses over time that aimed to maximise the benefits, whilst minimising negative impacts and maintaining the ability to adapt through different strategies in response to observed impacts of triggers such as climate change.

 Given both the large number of coastal defence and hazard mitigation options and the potential to switch between options through time, each unit had a large number of potential pathways over a 100-year timeframe.
 Tonkin + Taylor worked with members of the “Living at the Edge” team to refine the number of pathways to a maximum of six per unit, based on the practicality and feasibility of implementation.
-Each set of pathways was assessed using a Multi Criteria Decision Analysis (MCDA) framework developed by Mitchell Daysch.
+Each set of pathways was assessed using a Multi Criteria Decision Analysis (MCDA) framework developed by Mitchell Daysh.
 This was scored by the community panels, with guidance and specialist input where required, based on technical, social, cultural and environmental criteria.
 The output of the MCDA produced a preferred pathway based on the best available information at the time.